TeleVideo

 TeleVideo's terminal protocol was popular in the early days of microcomputers and was widely supported by applications as well as terminal emulators (often referred to as "TeleVideo 925 emulation").

 TeleVideo also built CP/M-compatible 8-bit desktop and portable personal computers based on the Z80 processor.
 Up to sixteen of these machines could be connected to proprietary multi-user systems through serial interfaces.

 After 1982 sales of $98.5 million, the company had an initial public offering in March 1983, valuing Hwang's shares in the company at $500 million.
 In April 1983, TeleVideo introduced an MS-DOS 2.0-compatible personal computer based on the Intel 8088.
 This was introduced as the Model TS-1603 and included 128 KB RAM (expandable up to 256 KB), integrated monitor, modem and keyboard.
 The Model TS-1603 ran both TeleVideo PC DOS 2.0 and CP/M-86 1.1.

 The company later turned to manufacturing Windows-compatible thin client computers, but eventually sold this business line to Neoware in October 2005.
 The latter was subsequently taken over by Hewlett-Packard in 2007.

 On March 14, 2006, TeleVideo, Inc. filed a voluntary petition for reorganization under Chapter 11 of the United States Bankruptcy Code.
+The company filed for Chapter 11 bankruptcy once more in June 2008.

 After more than 35 years in business and with millions of terminals sold worldwide, TeleVideo discontinued the manufacturing and sales of all terminal products as of September 30, 2011.